gemini3d/cmake-python-build/README.md

 # CMake Python build

-Build Python and its prerequisite libraries from CMake ExternalProject.
+Build recent version of Python and its prerequisite libraries from CMake ExternalProject.
+Tested with Python 3.10 and 3.11.

 The default option `cmake -Dfind=on` searches for these libraries and builds them if not present: expat, ffi, readline, ssl,  zlib.
 Because of broken system libraries and the fast build time, we always build LZMA and BZip2.